cloudmesh-community/book/chapters/cloud/datacenter.md

 $$q=h_{c}A(t_{a}-t_{s})$${#eq:heat-transfer}

 Here, *q* is the amount of heat transferred for a given amount of time.
-For this example, we'll calculate it as W/hour as that is, conveniently, how energy is billed.
+For this example, we will calculate it as W/hour as that is, conveniently, how energy is billed.
 Air moving at a moderate speed will transfer approximately 8.47 Watts per Square Foot per Hour.
 A 1U server is 19 inches wide and about 34 inches deep.
 Multiplying the two values gives us